-The most beautiful specimens of sapphire stones can be found in Sri Lanka (Ceylon), Tailand, India, Burma, Madagascar, Australia and Brasil.
-If the sapphire is coming from Burma, they are considered more costly than those from Ceylon or Madagascar.
+The most beautiful specimens of sapphire stones can be found in Sri Lanka (Ceylon), Thailand, India, Burma, Madagascar, Australia and Brazil.
+If the sapphires are coming from Burma, they are considered more costly than those from Ceylon or Madagascar.
 This is due to their glorious blue color.
-The sapphires from India are the rarest of all, which makes them the most expensive as their deposits in this part of the world have been depleted a long time ago.
+The sapphires from India are the rarest of all, which makes them the most expensive of all, as their deposits in this part of the world have been depleted a long time ago.

 The chemistry of sapphire crystals

 The chemical formula of sapphire is Al2O3, which means that this stone is practically aluminum oxide, i.e., alumina.
-Since I believe everybody has seen aluminum metal and knows how it looks like, it is really amazing to me that its oxide can be so magnificently different.
+Since I believe everybody has seen aluminum metal and knows how it looks, it is really amazing that aluminum oxide can be so magnificently different.
 The hardness of sapphire stones is amongst the largest in the mineral world, approaching 9 out of the possible 10 on the Mohs scale.

 The healing and metaphysical properties